Akito13/akiko/README.md

 # akiko
-Aiko is a bot built on top of D++ library
+Akiko is a bot built on top of D++ library